Moore neighborhood: Name

 The neighborhood is named after Edward F. Moore, a pioneer of cellular automata theory.

 Importance

 It is one of the two most commonly used neighborhood types, the other one being the von Neumann neighborhood, which excludes the corner cells.
 The well known Conway's Game of Life, for example, uses the Moore neighborhood.
 It is similar to the notion of 8-connected pixels in computer graphics.

 The Moore neighbourhood of a cell is the cell itself and the cells at a Chebyshev distance of 1.

 The concept can be extended to higher dimensions, for example forming a 26-cell cubic neighborhood for a cellular automaton in three dimensions, as used by 3D Life.
 In dimension d, where $0 \le d, d \in \mathbb{Z}$, the size of the neighborhood is 3d − 1.

-In two dimensions, the number of cells in an extended Moore neighbourhood, given its range r is (2r + 1)2.
+In two dimensions, the number of cells in an extended Moore neighbourhood of range r is (2r + 1)2 while the number of cells with Chebyshev distance r is (2r+1)2-(2r-1)2.